eddiebragg/lead-take-home/README.md

 ## Documentation & other instructions

 Please append to this README any documentation you think appropriate.
 As a minimum we will need instructions on how we can run your API, frontend app and tests.

-*Something about how we want to receive the test code here...*